Blue-ice area: Meteorites

 Blue-ice areas are known primarily for the meteorites that accumulate there.
-They originally fell on ice elsewhere and were transported by ice flows to the blue-ice area, where they accumulate when the ice they were encased in ablates away; this mechanism has been compared to a conveyor belt that transports meteorites to blue-ice areas.
+They originally fell on ice elsewhere and were transported by ice flows to the blue-ice area, where they accumulate when the ice in which they were encased ablates away; this mechanism has been compared to a conveyor belt that transports meteorites to blue-ice areas.
 Additionally, meteorites that fell directly on the blue-ice areas are represented; because of the often great age of the surface a number of meteorites can accumulate even without ice-driven transport.
 Over 20,000 meteorites from blue-ice areas were known by 1999, a large share of all known meteorites on Earth.

 Meteorite findings occur only on a minority of all blue-ice areas and are mostly limited to inland blue-ice areas whereas coastal ones tend to be lacking in meteorites.
 This might reflect the fact that at low altitude the ice surrounding the meteorites can melt due to solar heating of the meteorite, thus removing it from view.
+Many meteorites are threatened by climate change, which can cause the meteorites to melt into the underlying ice.